xzhub/LTR_Finder/README.md

 ## Reference
 Xu, Zhao, and Hao Wang.
 “LTR_FINDER: an efficient tool for the prediction of full-length LTR retrotransposons.”
 Nucleic Acids Research 35, suppl.
 2 (2007): W265-W268.

-## License
-This software is free for non-commercial use.
-For commercial use, a software agreement is required.